SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 What am I waiting for?
 No need to wait!

+Now I know What, how and why to do job after about thirty-nine gap time.
+It's

+not too late to begin.
+Do not wait on the source station.

 ## 0.Finally Debug Troubles

 ### 0.1VM Debian access samba server on Host macOS